mathigon/textbooks/transformations-and-symmetry/content.md

 We can also combine multiple types of transformation to create more complex ones – for example, first a translation and then a rotation.

-But first, let’s have a look at each of these transformations in more detail.
+But first, let’s have a look at each of these types of transformations in more detail.

 ---
 > id: translations